bwosh/CarND-Path-Planning-Project/README.md

 - plan path not to accelerate/decelerate too much (max 10 m/s^2)
 - plan path not to jerk too moch (max 10 m/s^3)
 - not to have colissions with other cars
-- to change ;anes whe it's reasonable
+- to change lanes whe it's reasonable

 ### Simulator.